smbjorklund/cellproject/sites/all/modules/ajout-nt2/webform_multiple_file/README.txt

 Module depends on Webform and File (core).

 -- INSTALLATION --
-Unfortunately at this moment Webform Multiple File requires patch applying for Webform module.
-The patch will change only 2 rows in webform.module and will not crash any functionality.
-See https://drupal.org/patch/apply for information about applying patches.

-After patch applying you should enable Webform Multiple File on the modules administration page.
-Enjoy with new component 'Multiple file' for Webform!
+Just enable module and enjoy with new component 'Multiple file' for Webform!

 -- CONTACT AND CREDITS --
 Module was developed by Evgeniy Melnikov: